Air & Waste Management Association

-The Air & Waste Management Association (abbreviated AWMA) is an international nonprofit professional organization focused on environmental protection and improving environmental decision-making.
-As of 2021, it has over 5,000 professional members in 65 countries, and it has 34 sections and 65 chapters around the world.
-It was founded in June 1907 by a group of smoke inspectors in Milwaukee, Wisconsin.
+A&WMA was founded in June 1907 by a group of smoke inspectors in Milwaukee, Wisconsin.
 Its original name was the International Association for the Prevention of Smoke, and its name was subsequently changed several times to reflect changes in its members' interests.
 Specifically, it was renamed the Smoke Prevention Association of America in 1915, the Air Pollution Control Association in 1950, and obtained its current name in 1988.

+The mission of A&WMA is to assist its members with their environmental decision-making responsibilities by providing relevant professtional development opportunities in a neutral forum.

+Programs

+The Association offers conferences, workshops, webinars, and courses regarding new developments in the profession.
+A&WMA's Annual Conference & Exhibition (ACE) addresses current events in environmental technology and regulation and brings environmental professionals from around the world together to hear technical presentations.